flyteorg/flyte/docs/flyte_fundamentals/tasks_workflows_and_launch_plans.md

 (getting_started_tasks_and_workflows)=

-# Tasks, Workflows and LaunchPlans
+# Tasks, workflows and launch plans

 In {doc}`"Getting started with workflow development" <../getting_started_with_workflow_development/index>`, we got a basic sense of how Flyte works by creating and running a workflow made up of a few tasks.